pylipp/financeager/README.md

     make install

 ### Testing

 You're invited to run the tests from the root directory:

     make test

+### Server side usage

+Launch the server via

+    > financeager start

+Host IP and debug mode are read from the configuration.
+Personally I run a financeager server on my Raspi, making it accessible via local network by setting `host=0.0.0.0`.

-### Command line usage
+### Client side command line usage

+Specify the host in the config (defaults to localhost).

 Add earnings (no/positive sign) and expenses (negative sign) to the database:

     > financeager add burgers -19.99 --category Restaurants
     > financeager add lottery 123.45 --date 2017-03-14

 Category and date can be optionally specified.
 They default to None and the current day's date, resp. `financeager` will try to derive the entry category from the database if not specified.
 If several matches are found, the default category is used.

 Add repetitive entries using the `-r FREQUENCY [START END]` flag.